DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 assert(heightField != nullptr);
 ~~~

-The height values are copied into the  ̀HeightField` instance.
+The height values are copied into the `HeightField` instance.
 Therefore, after the `HeightField` creation, you can release the memory
 of your array of height values but you need to keep the `TriangleMesh` until all the `HeightFieldShapes` that have been instantiated from
 it are destroyed.